openconnectivityfoundation/DeviceBuilder/Readme.md

 ## Installation

-Installation is done via git, just clone the repo to have access to the bash & python script locally.
+Installation of the tool is making a clone of the repository and use the tool relative of where the repository is located on your system.
+To install the dependencies:

+run ```pip3 install -U -r requirements.txt``` to install the dependencies.

 ## Usage